sakoht/data-provenance/README.md

 Versions
 --------

-The `currentVersion` declared in the function is an "asserted version".
-A promise by the programmer outputs will be consistent for the same inputs.
+The `currentVersion` in a `FunctionWithProvenance` is how we declaratively differentiate between pure refactoring and intentional changes in results.
+The implicit contract for a FunctionWithProvenance is that the system can trust that the same inputs will produce the same output for the same version value.
+When this is untrue, the version number should bumped along with the change to `impl`, or changes to the components it calls.

+In practice, there will be mistakes.
+A pure refactor will actually introduce a minor variation, or a component deep in the call stack will be updated without something it uses having its version bumped.
+When this happens, the data fabric can "self-heal".
+This will possibly lead to the flagging of data from certain commits as invalid, and may lead to downstream steps in a series of calls being re-run.
+The intent is of the system is to make the best decision it can make at any point, without presuming it will not later discover a flaw.

 The call object stores the `version`, with a default argument that sets it to the `currentVersion`.
-One might create a call with an older version for purposes of explicitly querying for old data.
-The receipient of a call might inspect the version of a call.
+One might, however, create a call with an older version specified intentionallly.
+Possibly for purposes of explicitly querying for old data.

 By default, only the current version will execute, with legacy versions just for bookkeeping.
-If some component needs to have multiple versions active it is possible with a small amount of code.
+If some component needs to have multiple versions active, however, it is possible with a small amount of code.

-There will likely be multiple versioned functions in a single repo.
+This versioning is intended to be more granular than the version of the whole library/application with regard to code scope, but also to vary less frequently for a given component across git commits and release.
 Most git commits that involve a version update for some functions will not affect others.
 As such, any given version of a function will likely span a range of git commits, and those ranges will overlap the range of other functions.
 (TODO: explain in a section below.
 Right now examples are in test cases.)

-In theory, the versions will be updated appropriately.
-In practice, errors will occur.

-There are three modes of failure:
+There are three modes of failure when writing an `impl` and assigning/updating the `currentVersion`:
 - a function that is not deterministic
 - a function that that had an "impure refactor", which offers different outputs for some inputs
 - a function that behaves differently for the same commit on different builds due to some external factor in the build